Types of managers according to the level of management in the organization: Top-level (Top managers), Medium managers and Operations Managers.

 The manager must be able to highlight the most characteristic individual qualities of each of his subordinates.
 Without it, he is tied up and will probably assign tasks to the wrong people and will not get the expected results.
 A good leader knows his people, both their strengths and weaknesses, but focuses on the strengths to use their potential.

-A leader must make an effort to understand what are the most important things for each person, what he believes in, what his desires are, what his values and goals are?
+A leader must make an effort to understand what are the most important things for each person, what he believes in, what his desires are, and what his values and goals are.
 In this way, he can guide people to the goals he wants to achieve.

 For a successful economy and management of companies and organizations, the most important thing is the choice of specialists working in it.
 The managers take care of the good management of the implementation of the tasks in each company.
 That is why they must be very well selected, such as skills and qualities.
 The better managers a company has, the better it develops.